 A Short History of Brunch

-If you’ve seen the brunch village episodes in Portlandia, consider that an accurate, if somewhat ridiculous, portrayal of what it’s like to eat brunch in Portland at one of the many popular and delicious restaurants here.
+If you’ve seen the brunch village episodes in Portlandia, consider that an accurate, if somewhat ridiculous, portrayal of what it’s like to eat brunch in Portland at one of the many popular and delicious restaurants in town.
 But it hasn’t always been so.
 Historically the mid-morning meal that came to be known as brunch was borne of humble family origins and often enjoyed at the family table after worship services or, in the case of indulgence or special occasion, at a local restaurant on holidays.
 With shifting cultural, economic and demographics at play over the years, modern brunch is more of an Urban Millenial zeitgeist marker, a preferred means to spend disposable income, a more viable budgetary option for dining out as compared with dinner, a time for socializing and often a time to ease out of hangover and into a civilized weekend.
 We now have brunch metropolises and Portland is one of them.

 Therefore if you are on the hunt for a delicious brunch in Portland, you’ll need this guide to our 25 top spots.
 We’ve compiled it to save you from overwhelm when searching and to help you navigate according to your cravings and transportation options.

 Brunch in Portland Disclaimer